 As a first-generation college student, I'm passionate about scientific outreach, especially to children and underrepresented populations.

-In the rare instances of spare time from all of the above, you might find me: searching for vegan food, rolling for initiative, or complaining about my extremely needy cat, Piper.
+In the rare instances of spare time from all of the above, you might find me: searching for new vegan food, rock climbing, or complaining about my extremely needy cat, Piper.